janhq/jan/docs/docs/guides/02-installation/07-antivirus-compatibility-testing.md

   ]
 ---

-# Antivirus Compatibility Testing Documentation

-The purpose of this document is to outline the antivirus compatibility testing conducted for the Jan App v0.4.4 release.
+This documentation outlines the antivirus compatibility testing conducted for the Jan App v0.4.4 release.
 This documentation includes a matrix that correlates the Jan App version with the tested antivirus versions.

 ## Tested Antivirus Versions

+The Jan App v0.4.4 release has undergone automatic testing through CI with a selection of popular antivirus software to ensure compatibility and safety.
+The following summarizes the testing results:

 | Antivirus          | Version      | Result                           |
 | ------------------ | ------------ | -------------------------------- |